awmanoj/awmanoj.github.io/_posts/2016-09-24-runscope-integration-with-mattermost.md

 Now the problem is that Runscope does not provide any ready-to-use integration with Mattermost.
 So, we need to do more toil.
 Basically we can use [Webhook Notifications](https://www.runscope.com/docs/alerts/notifications#webhook).
 To do this, you run a web service on public IP (or behind ELB) and register it with RunScope for tests you are interested in.
 This web service will receive a callback from Runscope (and `HTTP POST`) in a certain format containing all data about the test that ran.
 Your web service can take appropriate action for the callback - e.g. in our case - if we detect there is an error we send a `HTTP POST` to Mattermost with data in same format as we were getting on Slack.

-I have written some example code - [runscope-mattermost-hook](https://github.com/awmanoj/runscope-mattermost-hook) for the integration service which you can refer or use.
+I have written some example code in `go` - [runscope-mattermost-hook](https://github.com/awmanoj/runscope-mattermost-hook) for the integration service which you may refer or use.
 If you have feedback please [tweet](https://twitter.com/awmanoj) to me.

 Ref: [https://github.com/awmanoj/runscope-mattermost-hook](https://github.com/awmanoj/runscope-mattermost-hook)